oskarth/experiments.oskarth.com/content/unix02b.md

 In this case, the format `4x` means "show me 4 words in hex".
 A word is 4 bytes long.
 A byte is 8 bits long and 8 times 4 is 32, which is how big are our addresses and registers are.
-This makes sense, since we are running on a 32-bit architecure. `$esp` is a special *register* called *(extended) stack pointer*.
+This makes sense, since we are running on a 32-bit architecture. `$esp` is a special *register* called *(extended) stack pointer*.
 Registers store data for the processor for easy access.

 At any given time, the stack pointer points to the top of the *stack*.
 In the above output, `0x2fe8` is the value of $esp, and it